Template Letters and Scripts

 Practical tips

-- •If you used the Tell Us Once service at the register office, HMRC will already have been notified.
-You do not need to write separately.
+- •If you used Tell Us Once at the register office, HMRC already know.
+There is no need to write separately.

-- •If the deceased was self-employed, a final tax return will need to be filed covering the start of the tax year to the date of death.
+- •If they were self-employed, one final tax return is needed, covering the start of the tax year up to the date of death.

-- •Any tax refund owed to the deceased will form part of the estate.
+- •Any tax refund owed to them forms part of the estate.

-- •Keep the deceased person's tax records for at least 4 years after the end of the tax year in which they died.
+- •Hold on to their tax records for at least 4 years after the end of the tax year in which they died.

 [Your full name] [Your address line 1] [Your address line 2] [Your postcode] [Your phone number] [Your email address] [Date] [Council name] Council Tax Department [Council address] Dear Sir or Madam, I am writing to notify you of the death of [full name of the deceased], who was the [sole / joint] council tax payer at: [Property address] [Postcode] Council tax account number: [account number, if known] Date of death: [date of death] I am the [executor of the will / administrator of the estate / next of kin].
 [Choose whichever applies:] The property is now unoccupied: I understand that the property is exempt from council tax from the date of death until probate is granted, and for six months after that.
 Please apply the relevant exemption and confirm this in writing.
 Someone else still lives at the property: [Name of remaining occupant] continues to live at the property.
 If they are now the sole adult occupant, please apply the 25% single person discount from the date of death.
 Please transfer the account into their name.
 Please send all correspondence to my address above.
 Yours faithfully, [Your full name]